wp-plugins/flyzoo/readme.txt

 Add an amazing **chat** experience to your website: chat with your visitors for **live support** and engage your community in group chats.
-Fast, easy to install and customize.
+Easy to install and customize.

 ####Flyzoo Live Chat####

-* **No coding skills required:** Just install the plugin, and we'll handle all the heavy lifting!
+* **No coding skills required:** just install the plugin, and we'll do all the heavy lifting!

 * **Smooth chat experience:** [Flyzoo Live Chat](http://www.flyzoo.co) is a cloud-based, hosted solution built on the latest technologies to provide a smooth chat experience without overloading your server.